veg/hyphy-tutorials/selection/README.md

 >FUBAR is a [published method](http://mbe.oxfordjournals.org/content/30/5/1196) which is intended to supercede (by dint of its speed and statistical performance), previous REL and FEL methods.

-We continue use the `WestNileVirus_NS3.fas` dataset from the previous example, to identify individual sites which have exprienced pervasive diversification over the entire tree.
+We continue to use the `WestNileVirus_NS3.fas` dataset from the previous example, to identify individual sites which have exprienced pervasive diversification over the entire tree.
 An analysis by [Brault et al](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2291521/)  using our older counting method (SLAC), found a single site subject to positive selection (249).

 1. Select the appropriate analysis to run
   * **_GUI_** Choose *Analysis:Standard Analyses:Selection/Recombination:FUBAR.bf*